rathena/rathena/ai-autonomous-world/docs/ARCHITECTURE.md

    - Outputs structured action plans

 3. **MemoryAgent** - Memory management
-   - Integrates with Memori SDK for long-term memory
+   - Integrates with OpenMemory for long-term memory
    - Vector similarity search for relevant memories
    - Stores in PostgreSQL with pgvector
    - Caches in DragonflyDB for fast retrieval